Welcome To Growing Years Preschool!

 Growing Years Preschool is closed in observance of the following holidays:

-Martin Luther King Jr’s Birthday, President’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day (and the Friday following), Christmas Eve through New Years Day (possibly 2 full weeks, the week of Christmas and the week after).
+Martin Luther King Jr’s Birthday, President’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day (and the Friday following), Christmas Eve through New Year’s Day (possibly the first full week of January.
+Up to 2 full weeks for winter break).

 In addition to holidays, Growing Years Preschool will be closed 2-3 times per year for Staff Development.
 Development days provide staff with up to date information on child development and daycare operation issues.
 Guest speakers and workshops help staff focus on ways to improve our service to the children and their families.
 We will provide parents with specific dates at least 30 days in advance.